Discover#

 -h, --help help for host

---scan-type string Discovery scan type: TCP_SYN, TCP_ACK, ICMP_ECHO, ICMP_TIMESTAMP, ARP, or ICMP_ADDRESS_MASK (default "ICMP_ECHO")
+--scan-type string Discovery scan type: TCP_SYN, TCP_ACK, ICMP_ECHO, ICMP_TIMESTAMP, ARP, or ICMP_ADDRESS_MASK (not needed for stealth mode) (default "ICMP_ECHO")

 --target string Target IP address, hostname, or CIDR range to scan for live hosts